spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/sending-notifications/creating-a-custom-sender.md

 // ...
 ```

-When you've created a sender that could be beneficial, consider [contributing](https://github.com/spatie/laravel-backup/blob/master/CONTRIBUTING.md) the code to this package.
+When you've created a sender that could be beneficial to the community, consider [contributing](https://github.com/spatie/laravel-backup/blob/master/CONTRIBUTING.md) the code to this package.